What is erectile dysfunction (ED)?

 The diagnosis of ED is easy.
 Determining why ED is occurring, on the other hand, can be more difficult.
 Identifying the cause of ED usually begins with a structured interview, followed by a physical examination, and possibly laboratory testing.

 Determining whether a person suffers from ED rather than other sexual problems of ejaculation, orgasm, or sexual desire is an essential first step.
 Once ED is established, a doctor will determine the nature of ED.
 Finding the cause begins by asking many of the questions listed below in order to obtain a medical, sexual and psychological history.
-These questions can be helpful in determining the severity of ED and revealing possible medical conditions or diseases that may be causing, or merely complicating, a man's ED.
+These questions can be helpful in determining the severity of ED and revealing possible medical conditions or diseases that may be contributing to, or merely complicating, a man's ED.
 Sometimes a doctor may also ask their patient to complete a questionnaire regarding their sexual function which can confirm the presence of ED.

 After this structured interview, a physical examination is performed in order to help identify physical problems that may be causing ED.